 Advantage Indoor Climbing

-- anytime (no worries on the weather)
+- anytime (no worries about the weather)

 - near home

-- no need of heavy equipment
+- no need for heavy equipment

 Disadvantage Indoor Climbing